 Medical elective in Nepal

 We have a lovely guesthouse in Kathmandu which is run as a homestay by Pasang Tendi Sherpa and his wife Sarasoti.
-They have two children and there is an office for the Adventure Alternative Nepal company, plus a big garden and room for ten visitors in comfortable rooms.
-Meals are provided, and local transport to the hospital is only fifteen minutes away.
+They have two children and there is an office for the Adventure Alternative Nepal company, plus a garden, terrace balcony and room for up to ten visitors in comfortable rooms.
+Meals are provided (breakfasts and dinners are provided at the guest house and lunches tend to be provided at the hospital for the days you are on your elective), and local transport to the hospital is only fifteen minutes away.